Mutya ng Pilipinas 2018

-Mutya ng Pilipinas 2018 was the 50th edition of Mutya ng Pilipinas.
-It was held at the Mall of Asia Arena in Pasay, Metro Manila, Philippines on September 16, 2018.
+Mutya ng Pilipinas 2018 was the 50th Mutya ng Pilipinas pageant, held at the Mall of Asia Arena in Pasay, Metro Manila, Philippines on September 16, 2018.

 At the end of the event, Ilene de Vera crowned Sharifa Akeel as Mutya ng Pilipinas-Asia Pacific International 2018.
 Including her crowned are the new court of winners: Julieane Fernandez was crowned as Mutya ng Pilipinas Tourism International 2018, Kheshapornam Ramachandran was crowned as Mutya ng Pilipinas Tourism Queen of the Year International 2018, Pauline Amelinckx was crowned as Mutya ng Pilipinas Global Beauty Queen 2018, and Jade Skye Roberts was crowned as Mutya ng Pilipinas Overseas Communities 2018.
-Mary Justine Teng was named First Runner-Up, while Kristine Malicsi was named Second Runner-Up.
+Mary Justine Teng was named first runner-up, while Kristine Malicsi was named second runner-up.